tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/media/operations/channel.md

 # Channel
 In Azure Media Services (AMS), the Channel entity represents a pipeline for processing live streaming content.
 A Channel receives live input streams in one of two ways:

 -   An on-premises live encoder sends multi-bitrate `RTMP` or `Smooth Streaming` (Fragmented MP4) to the Channel.
-You can use the following live encoders that output multi-bitrate Smooth Streaming: Elemental, Envivio, Cisco.
-The following live encoders output RTMP: Adobe Flash Live, Telestream Wirecast, and Tricaster transcoders.
+You can use the following live encoders that output multi-bitrate Smooth Streaming: MediaExcel, Imagine Communications, Ateme, Envivio, Cisco and Elemental.
+The following live encoders output RTMP: Adobe Flash Live Encoder, Haivision, Telestream Wirecast, Teradek and Tricaster encoders.
 The ingested streams pass through Channels without any further processing.
 When requested, Media Services delivers the stream to customers.

 -   A single bitrate stream (in one of the following formats: `RTP` (MPEG-TS), `RTMP`, or `Smooth Streaming` (Fragmented MP4)) is sent to the `Channel` that is enabled to perform live encoding with Media Services.
 The `Channel` then performs live encoding of the incoming single bitrate stream to a multi-bitrate (adaptive) video stream.
 When requested, Media Services delivers the stream to customers.